MarkusBernhardt/proxy-vole/README.md

 ##Why a fork?
 * Can't contact Bernd Rosstauscher.
 * Google Code is dead by now.
 * proxy-vole seems to be dead even longer.
-Last commit over a year ago.
+Last commit mid 2015.
 Last release end 2013.
 * proxy-vole is not available on any public Maven repository.
 Need to change the Maven coordinates and Java package names to be able to push it to Maven Central on my own.
 * I don't like the Windows DLL and usage of JNI.
 Replaced both by JNA.